Posted on Jan 8, 2020

 For companies looking to hire third-party vendors, SecurityScorecard security ratings give insight into how well potential business partners manage third-party risk and internal risks.

 Service providers seeking business growth need to understand how they compare to others in their landscape.
 Using SecurityScorecard's platform to review not only your own business but also those in the same space can provide insight into how potential customers view your cybersecurity posture.
 If your rating is below that of your competitors, taking steps to secure your IP footprint can help you become a more attractive option to potential customers.
 When your organization's security rating exceeds that of your competitors, you have an opportunity to leverage that in business negotiations.

 Companies seeking to hire vendors need to prove to their Boards of Directors that they have thoroughly vetted new business partners with data-driven, reliable analysis.
-Performing this analysis with SecurityScorecard's platform assures the Board, C-suite, and your auditors that they are seeing up-to-date, accurate information, bring confidence in your due diligence process.
+Performing this analysis with SecurityScorecard's platform assures the Board, C-suite, and your auditors that they are seeing up-to-date, accurate information, bringing confidence in your due diligence process.

 Data and reporting underlie informed decision-making.
 One weak audit impacts customer, board, and regulator confidence.
 Since most audits occur annually, a weak report can impact an organization's profitability for a year.